You Are Here: Home › Rules of Table Tennis › Expedite Rule

 So, clearly this was a serious issue!

-However, it was to be another 25 years before further changes were made to the basic table tennis rules.
+However, it was to be another 25 years before further changes were made to this rule.

-As the situation hadn't improved sufficiently during that time, the 20 minute rule was reduced to 15 minutes and a further restriction was also introduced ...
+As the situation didn't improve sufficiently during the following 25 years, the 20 minute rule was reduced to 15 minutes and a further restriction was also introduced...

 With effect from the start of the 1961/62 table tennis season the following wording was added to Law 5 ...